prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Hands on Lab Pre-Requisites - Set Up & Configuration.md

 ### IBMid Creation Instructions

 #### 1. Create IBMid
+**NOTE: If you already have an existing IBMid from a previous enagement, with which you can log in, please feel free to use that and skip to the next step to provide an email confirmation.**

 **To access an environment for the lab, please follow the instructions here as a part of the pre requisites.<br>**
   - Start by accessing the IBMid registration page.
 [IBMid Creation](https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776)<br>
   - Enter the required information in the fields provided, such as email address, name, company, and country.<br>